jhumelsine/jhumelsine.github.io/_posts/2024-06-23-unt-test-elements.md

 _Testing can show the presence of bugs, but not their absence!_ — Edsger W. Dijkstra

 A test case scenario may be missing.
 A test may need additional assertions or verifications.
-I’ll address some of these issues in subsequent blog posts.
+I’ll address some of these issues in subsequent blog (TBD) posts.

 # Summary
 This is the first step toward making tests first-class citizens.
 These are foundational elements automated tests.
 Subsequent blogs will add more context with these automated test elements.